davidmanheim/Infectious-Disease-Models/README.md

 # Infectious-Disease-Models
-A repository for infectious disease models I built
+A repository for infectious disease models I built.

+The initial models were in large part built to support a paper currently in preparation.